ItsKris1/basf/README.md

 ## Project description
+A forum, where you can create posts and comment on them.

 This project was a part of my schools Go course.
 I developed the Forum mostly by myself and got a little bit of help from my school colleague.